-The Department provides every resident time and financial assistance to attend a national meeting, either of the American Academy of Otolaryngology - Head and Neck Surgery, or the Combined Otolaryngological Spring Meetings.
-Residents presenting at other meetings are sponsored by the department.
-In addition, all residents are expected to attend the many continuing medical education courses and meetings sponsored by local and state societies.
-The state of Ohio is fortunate to have excellent otolaryngology training programs with high caliber continuing education.
+The Department provides time and financial assistance to every resident for attendance at national meetings, either the American Academy of Otolaryngology - Head and Neck Surgery, or the Combined Otolaryngological Spring Meetings.
+The department sponsors residents presenting at other meetings who have accepted posters or podium presentations.
+In addition, all residents have the opportunity and are encouraged to attend the many continuing medical education courses and meetings sponsored by local and state societies.
+The state of Ohio is fortunate to have excellent otolaryngology training programs with high caliber collaborative continuing education.

-Because residents are encouraged to stay in academic programs as full-time faculty members or to pursue private practice careers, this residency program fosters the development of residents' teaching abilities and interpersonal relationships, and includes a code of ethics and awareness of medical liability and malpractice problems as part of the training program format.
-Faculty members stress socio-economic aspects of healthcare delivery, including the importance of cost containment and the impact of managed care.
+Residents are encouraged to develop their own personal interest within our diverse field; whether this includes commitment to an academic career as full-time faculty members or in the private practice arena.
+This residency program fosters the development of residents' teaching abilities and interpersonal relationships, while teaching the business of medicine in terms of medical liability and malpractice, quality and evidence based medicine pathways, and practice management strategies as part of the training format.
+Faculty members stress socio-economic aspects of healthcare delivery, including the importance of cost effective medicine and the impact of accountable care organizations.

 Third-year residents consolidate the basic skills and knowledge gained the previous year.
-They perform surgical procedures of intermediate magnitude, including neck dissection, maxillofacial trauma procedures and raising of major reconstructive flaps, under the supervision of faculty members and senior residents.
+They perform surgical procedures of intermediate magnitude, including neck dissection, maxillofacial trauma and involvement in reconstructive flaps, under the supervision of faculty members and senior residents.
 Third-year residents also are given more responsibility for managing patients in the clinics of the affiliated hospitals.
 This permits increased hands-on experience.

-Fifth-year (chief) residents assume complete responsibility for the outpatient clinic and inpatient medical care at University Hospitals, MetroHealth Medical Center and Veterans Affairs Medical Center.
-Each fifth-year resident serves as administrative Chief Resident.
+Chief residents assume complete responsibility for the outpatient clinic and inpatient medical care at University Hospitals, MetroHealth Medical Center and Veterans Affairs Medical Center.
+Each fifth-year resident take turns serving as administrative Chief Resident.
 Chief Residents have direct supervisory responsibility over all junior members of the house staff as well as medical students.

 Chief residents also perform most of the major surgical procedures.
 They have primary responsibility for teaching medical students at affiliated hospitals and for assisting in giving didactic lectures and conferences for medical students rotating through the Department.
-(All residents in the program are expected to assist in the teaching of medical students rotating through the Department.)
-Basic science and clinical research projects are completed, and scientific papers are submitted for presentation at local, regional and national meetings.
+It is a year of tremendous growth and development that prepares the resident for fellowship, an academic position, or a private practice experience.

 1. Grand Rounds

-One Wednesday a month at 8 a.m., presented by full-time faculty radiologists
+Once Monthly, Wednesday at 7 a.m., presented by full-time faculty pathologists

-One Wednesday a month at 7 a.m., presented by full-time faculty pathologists
+Every other month, Wednesday at 8 a.m., presented by full-time faculty radiologists

 4. Journal Club